nicks-sidehustle/filming-locations-db/README.md

 # Filming Locations Database

+## About This Project

+This is a personal hobby project born from my fascination with discovering where our favorite movies and TV shows were filmed.
+As someone who loves both cinema and travel, I've always been curious about the real-world locations that bring fictional stories to life.

+While this started as a personal interest, I'm excited to share it with fellow film location enthusiasts!
+If you share this passion for tracking down filming locations, exploring movie tourism, or preserving the history of where our favorite scenes were shot, I'd love to collaborate.
+Whether you want to contribute code, share location data, or just geek out about that amazing shot from your favorite film - you're welcome here!

+This is very much a work in progress and a labor of love.
+Pull requests, suggestions, and any form of contribution are warmly welcomed!

+## What We're Building

 A comprehensive database system for tracking filming locations of movies and TV shows.

 ## Project Structure